Business Practices of the Annual AACC Convention

 *Are the panelists appropriate?
 Does the panel include the major players, e.g., community collaborators, other colleges or business/industry representatives, if appropriate?

 *Can the learning objectives be met in a timely and interesting way through the proposed format?

 *Is time well allocated and the session well organized and designed to meet the needs of this particular audience?

 *Are the presenters the ones most appropriate to conduct the session?
 Reviewers will use their titles and affiliations to determine this.
 For example, if a session is about a community-based project, one or more members of the community who work with the program should be included on the panel, if possible.

 *Are Panelists Diverse?
 Panels with a mix of multiple colleges, organizations, partners, or presenters are encouraged, as well as single colleges with a best-practice or cutting-edge program or idea.

 *For session formats that allow the use of audio-visual equipment, do the audio visuals support the presentation.

 Acceptance and Rejection Notifications

-Sessions submitted by the stated deadline will be reviewed in the fall, and notification will be sent to submitters by mid-December.
+Sessions submitted by the stated deadline will be reviewed in the fall, and notification will be sent to submitters by early January.
 Notifications and subsequent instructions are sent to the designated key contact.
 The key contact is responsible for communicating information to other session presenters and for immediately informing AACC conference staff if there are any changes in his/her contact information.